cllckn/decision-support-systems/assignments/final-project/creative-exam.md

-# **Final Project Assignment: Design and Implementation of a Decision Support System**
+# **Final Project Assignment: Design and Implementation of a Relational Database System Using PostgreSQL**

 ## **Objective**